steve-alex999/Veterinary-Hospital-Management-System/README.md

 1. It helps farmers avail subsidies provided by the government.
 2. It helps doctors to give their diagnosis.
 3. It allows pharmacies to issue the required drugs.
-4. It allows dignostic testing of animals.
+4. It allows diagnostic testing of animals.